Phase transitions of boson stars in scalar-tensor theories: Results

 Clearly, the pattern coincides precisely with the one discussed for neutron stars \cite{Unluturk:2025zie}, making the phase transition from GR to STT boson stars a first-order phase transition.
 However, so far we have shown that the phase transition is of first order only for $\beta=-10$, $m_\phi/m_b=0$, and $\Lambda=300$.
 Clearly, a small mass of the gravitational scalar on the order of $m_\phi/m_b=10^{-3}$ does not change anything significantly in the above analysis.
 But we should address the dependence of the order of the phase transition on the STT parameter $\beta$ and the self-coupling constant $\Lambda$ of the complex scalar field.

 Therefore, we now vary these two parameters to see whether they affect the order of the phase transition.
-We exhibit in Fig.~\ref{fig3} the scaled boson mass $M_b/M_0$ versus the central value $\psi_c$ of the boson field and varying parameters.
-Figure \ref{fig3}(a) keeps the self-coupling constant $\Lambda$ fixed while varying the STT parameter $\beta$, whereas Fig.~\ref{fig3}(b) keeps $\beta$ fixed while $\Lambda$ is varied.
-In both cases, the scalarized solutions possess smaller boson masses after the bifurcation from the GR branch, reach a minimum mass, and then exhibit again increasing masses.
-Thus, they show the characteristic features of first-order transitions, as detailed above.
+We exhibit in Fig.~\ref{fig3} the scaled boson mass $M_b/M_0$ versus the central value $\psi_c$ of the boson field \hh{ as well as the binding energy $E_\text{bind}$ versus the scaled boson mass $M_b/M_0$ for} and varying parameters.
+Figures \ref{fig3}(a) \hh{and (b)} keep the self-coupling constant $\Lambda$ fixed while varying the STT parameter $\beta$, whereas Figs.~\ref{fig3}(c) \hh{and (d)} keep $\beta$ fixed while $\Lambda$ is varied.
+In both cases, the scalarized solutions possess smaller boson masses after the bifurcation from the GR branch, reach a minimum mass, and then exhibit again increasing masses, \hh{ while their binding energy features a triple branch structure, unless $\beta$ is chosen too small.} Thus, they show the characteristic features of first-order transitions, as detailed above \hh{ (or no phase transition for small $\beta$)}.
 The fact that we have not seen any other behavior lets us conjecture that this type of boson stars including the mini-boson stars feature only first-order transitions.